 The Chilehaus is a 10-story office building in Hamburg, Germany.
 It’s in the Kontorhaus District.
 It is an excellent example of Brick Expressionist architecture from the 1920s, with a brick facade.
 Architect Fritz Höger created it, taking up 6,000 m2 (1.5 acres) of land.

 This landmark was built to resemble a ship and is 143 m (469 ft) high, or 44 levels, including the restaurant and penthouse at the top.
-It’s considered to be one of Hamburg’s finest landmarks because it’s an example of the German Expressionism style.
+It’s considered one of Hamburg’s finest landmarks because it exemplifies the German Expressionism style.

 Construction on the Chilehaus began on April 2, 1922, and opened on July 1, 1923.
 The name of the building comes from its original purpose: the storage and assembly of goods imported from and exported to Chile and Australia.